 IAAP is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
-This Statement of Privacy applies to the IAAP site and governs data collection and usage.
+This Privacy Statement applies to the IAAP site and governs data collection and usage.
 By using the IAAP site, you consent to the data practices described in this statement.

-IAAP collects personally identifiable information, such as your email address, name, home or work address or telephone number.
+IAAP collects personally identifiable information, such as your email address, name, home or work address, or telephone number.
 IAAP also collects anonymous demographic information, which is not unique to you, such as your ZIP code, age, gender, preferences, interests, and favorites.
 For the purposes of GDPR, the data controller is the IAAP Operations Center; they can be contacted at email@example.com

-There is also information about your computer hardware and software that is automatically collected by IAAP.
-This information can include: your IP address, browser type, domain names, access times and referring website addresses.
-This information is used by IAAP for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the IAAP site.
+There is also information about your computer hardware and software that IAAP automatically collects.
+This information can include: your IP address, browser type, domain names, access times, and referring website addresses.
+This information is used by IAAP for the operation of the service, to maintain quality of the service, and to provide general statistics regarding the use of the IAAP site.

 Please keep in mind that if you directly disclose personally identifiable information or personally sensitive data through IAAP public message boards, this information may be collected and used by others.
 Note: IAAP does not read any of your private online communications.